 Va.
-Governor Says He Won't Resign Over Racist Photo
+Governor Defies Calls To Resign, Doesn't Recall Appearing In Racist Photo

-Virginia Gov. Ralph Northam says he is not stepping down, a day after acknowledging he was one of two people in a photo taken more than 30 years ago, dressed either in black face or as a member of the Ku Klux Klan.
-Ofirah Yheskel, a spokeswoman for Gov. Northam, told NPR's Sarah McCammon that Northam will not resign.
-The photo appeared on his 1984 yearbook page from Eastern Virginia Medical School.
+Gov. Ralph Northam of Virginia says he has no recollection of appearing in a racist yearbook photo, a day after acknowledging he was one of two people in the photo taken more than 30 years ago.
+The photo shows two individuals, one dressed in blackface and another as a member of the Ku Klux Klan, and appears on his 1984 yearbook page from Eastern Virginia Medical School.

+In a press conference on Saturday Northam said he did not purchase the yearbook, and was not aware the photo appeared on his yearbook page.
+Northam told reporters the content of the photo was "clearly racist and offensive.
+I am not and will not excuse the content of the photo ...
+I do not believe that I am either of the people in the photo."

+"I am telling the truth today, that was not my photo," Northam said.

+He said at about the time yearbook was published, he competed in a dance contest appearing as Michael Jackson and "put some polish on my face."

+Northam says he has changed and grown since then, and is resisting calls for him to step down as governor.
+"I have made significant progress in how I approach these issues," Northam said.

-A spokesperson for Virginia State Sen. Louise Lucas' office told NPR Northam reached out "to Senator Lucas to say it's not him in the picture, and he is not resigning."
+A spokesperson for Virginia State Sen. Louise Lucas' office earlier told NPR Northam reached out "to Senator Lucas to say it's not him in the picture, and he is not resigning."

-Calls for Northam's resignation have mounted, and dozens of protesters have gathered outside the governor's mansion in Richmond, Va.
+Calls for Northam to step down have mounted, and dozens of protesters gathered Saturday outside the governor's mansion in Richmond, Va.
 "Resign now!" demonstrators chanted.
 Many spoke about how Northam's photo feels like a betrayal, member station WCVE's Craig Carper reports for NPR.
 Francesca Leigh Davis helped organize the demonstration, and had these words for Northam: "We trusted you.
 Maybe you have changed.
 People do.
 But we believe in reconciliation.
 A black man stands behind you.
 Step away so he can step forward.
 Resign today."

 U.S. House Speaker Nancy Pelosi called for Northam's resignation on Saturday, saying that the yearbook photograph is "racist and contrary to fundamental American values."
 She said via Twitter that she is joining her colleagues in Virginia in calling for Northam to "do the right thing."